-In lieu of a layoff, employers can temporarily reduce their work hours in a particular unit, shift or company from 10% to 50%.
+- In lieu of a layoff, employers can temporarily reduce their work hours in a particular unit, shift or company from 10% to 50%.
 To help offset the loss of hours, the affected workers can receive a modified weekly unemployment benefit.

-The employees hours had to have been reduced by at least 10% but not more that 50%.
+- Reduce hours by at least 10% but not more that 50%;

-Affect a unit of the business that normally works on a full-time basis.
+- Affect a unit of the business that normally works on a full-time basis.

-The employee would have had to have been able and available to work their normally scheduled hours for their employer.
+- Be able and available to work their normally scheduled hours for their employer.

-Benefits are paid on a percentage equal to the hours reduction.
+- Benefits are paid on a percentage equal to the hours reduction.
 Someone who has lost 25% of their hours would receive 25% of their normal weekly unemployment benefit.

-Applications for Workshare must be filed by the employer.
+- Applications for WorkShare must be filed by the employer.
 Employers should call (207) 623-6783 for more information.